Inspiring tomorrow's Forest guardians

 Mini Foresters is for children aged 4-11 and their families.
 Every month sees a new adventure – we have learned to whittle sticks, made delicious hawthorn ketchup and rose hip syrup, and made candles and rope from recycled materials.
 With lots of bug hunting and hot chocolate and marshmallows thrown in too.

 Young people like Greta Thunberg are leading the fight against climate change, with school children striking to ensure their concerns are heard.
 But with “Eco-Anxiety” on the increase, the Forest is providing local young people with a very tangible way of making a difference – by planting a tree in the ground.

 The Heart of England Forest achieved its “Year of Green Action” pledge to involve young people in the planting of 1000 trees in 2019 as part of Step up to Serve’s #iwill campaign.
 Initiatives included a School Tree Planting Day in March which was attended by five local schools.
 Vale of Evesham School, the charity’s Mini Foresters group, a special family tree planting day in February and Shipston cubs also contributed to the charity hitting its target.

 Welcoming young people back to the Forest

 Sadly our activities for children and young people had to be suspended due to the pandemic, but we are looking at ways to welcome younger generations back to the Forest.
-Keep up to date by following our social media channels or visiting our Learning and Skills page.
+Keep up to date by following us or Facebook, Instagram, and Twitter, or by visiting our Learning and Skills page.